 I have a very tumultuous relationship with the X-Men franchise.
 For me personally, X-Men is a pretty good film and X2 is one of my favourite superhero films of all time.
 X-Men: The Last Stand is not a good film but I don’t hate it as much as everyone else does.
 X-Men Origins: Wolverine, on the other hand, is complete and utter garbage.
 I liked X-Men: First Class a lot and enjoyed The Wolverine up until the last 10-15 minutes where it drops in quality.

 My biggest issue with the franchise came after I saw X-Men: Days of Future Past which I now see as a great film.
-Still, after I watched it for the first time, I didn’t like how the timeline was reset at the end as it made films which I have a deep connection to such as X-Men and X2 redundant.
+Still, after I watched it for the first time, I did not like how the timeline was reset at the end.
+It made films which I have a deep connection to such as X-Men and X2 redundant.
 However, X-Men: Apocalypse was a film I really liked and it changed my feelings towards the ending of X-Men: Days of Future Past.

 Going into Logan, I was in a relatively good place with the X-Men franchise despite its ridiculous continuity issues which I doubt will ever be fixed.
 Nevertheless, I was looking forward to Logan due to the critical acclaim it was receiving as well as seeing Hugh Jackman and Patrick Stewart, two actors who I have great affinity for in this franchise, for the final time.